-During those sun-splashed days and beer-soaked nights, while worried about scraping together enough sticky pennies to pay rent every month, Kristi was surrounded by colorful characters, and was unknowingly accruing a critical eye for talent – an informal education that was about to suit her very, very well.
+During those sun-splashed days and beer-soaked nights, while worried about scraping together enough sticky pennies to pay rent, Kristi was surrounded by colorful characters, and was unknowingly accruing a critical eye for talent – an informal education that was about to suit her very, very well.

 Really really broke and feeling like an embarrassment to 30-somethings everywhere, she reluctantly agreed to interview for a ‘real job’ at Rocket Science Laboratories.
 She was hired on immediately as a Production Assistant.
 (Note: 30-something PA.
 Awesome.)
 But self-loathing turned to career-lust: she liked it here.
 She was soon promoted to Casting Producer, where she bit the marrow out of this obvious opportunity.
-Working ambitiously, resolutely, Kristi became indispensible.
+(And by obvious, we mean her ONLY opportunity.)
+Working with the ambition, drive, and fortitude that would eventually become synonymous with Metal Flowers Media , Kristi became indispensable.
 She set up new systems, managed teams, and notably slashed budgets.
-She was a driving force within the company and her mettle did not go unnoticed: alongside Tyler Ramsey, she built an in-house casting department and oversaw the casting of some of reality television’s most memorable characters.
+She was a driving force within the company and her mettle didn't go unnoticed: alongside Tyler Ramsey, she built an in-house casting department and oversaw the casting of some of reality television’s most memorable characters.
 Kristi explored story and production, and served as Senior Director of Talent Development, creating content and developing talent-driven content.
 Within one year, four shows that she pitched were on the air with other production companies.

-Kristi has come a long way from Venice Beach, and is happy to report that her debt is paid off and you will find nary a package of Ramen in her cupboard.
+Kristi has come a long way from Venice Beach, and can now be found climbing 14'ers, disappearing on powder days, and seeking out really good food.
+She is happy to report that her debt is paid off and you will find nary a package of Ramen in her cupboard.

 You will, however, still find flowers in her hair and sunshine in her smile.